 Pell City real estate is some of the most expensive in Alabama, although Pell City house values don't compare to the most expensive real estate in the U.S.

-Pell City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Pell City is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Pell City who work in office and administrative support (13.98%), healthcare (8.29%), and sales jobs (8.05%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pell City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Pell City is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Pell City who work in office and administrative support (13.23%), sales jobs (8.75%), and healthcare (8.26%).

 Also of interest is that Pell City has more people living here who work in computers and math than 95% of the places in the US.

-Pell City is a somewhat ethnically-diverse city.
+Pell City is a very ethnically-diverse city.
 The people who call Pell City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pell City residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pell City include German, English, Italian, and European.
+Important ancestries of people in Pell City include Irish, English, European, and Scottish.

 The most common language spoken in Pell City is English.
 Other important languages spoken here include Spanish and Vietnamese.